 Since the new direct pathway to Australian citizenship has been set up, the benefits and payments New Zealand citizens can get from the Australian government have not changed!

-The newly arrived resident’s waiting period (NARWP) is time spent in Australia as an Australian resident.
+The newly arrived resident’s waiting period (NARWP) is the time spent in Australia as an Australian resident.
 This means that if you travel overseas, the time you’re away from Australia won’t count towards the waiting period.

 Read more about the waiting periods for newly arrived residents on the Australian government website Services Australia.
 The waiting periods below are for New Zealand citizens living in Australia on an SCV.